nitinskunigal/nitinskunigal/README.md

 Hi there!
 Welcome to my GitHub World!
 I'm Nitin Kunigal, an aspiring data analyst with a strong foundation in KPI tracking, operational reporting, and performance analysis within 3PL Supply Chain — now combining my industry experience with strong analytical skills to uncover actionable insights from data.

-Recently, I completed a full-stack Business Intelligence (BI) project — from designing a data warehouse, performing ETL, and analyzing business data in SQL Server to developing dashboards in Power BI.
-Basically, this project simulates a full-stack BI initiative for a mid-sized retail company, covering the end-to-end pipeline from raw data ingestion to actionable insights via dashboards.
+Recently, I completed a full-stack Business Intelligence (BI) project — from designing a data warehouse, automating ETL workflows, and performing advanced analytics in SQL Server to developing interactive dashboards in Power BI.

-While internships are often seen as student-focused, I see them as a smart stepping stone for committed career switchers like me.
-So whether it’s an entry-level role or a meaningful internship, I’d love to be considered and contribute where it matters.
+Basically, I bring a business-first mindset — understanding how analytics ties into real-world decisions, costs, performance, and growth of an organization.

 ---